Skip to main content

 High-volume regulated processes that demand identical, deterministic execution every run favour a recorded RPA flow over a model reasoning step by step.

 Citrix and VDI sessions, mainframe and 3270 emulators, and custom-drawn interfaces publish little or no accessibility metadata.
-You fall back to OCR and vision, with lower reliability.
+There is no driver layer to address, so Lapu AI falls back to OCR and vision — with the fragility that implies.

 These legacy line-of-business workflows are Windows-first.
 We do not claim full macOS parity for driving legacy Windows-native apps.